Calculation Point Logo

 Plan Your Route

-Know your return time before you go.
+Know your expected return time before starting any hike.

 Trail Safety

-Avoid getting caught after dark.
+Avoid getting caught after dark by starting early and tracking time.

 Day Hike or Overnight?